tanyaburke/ios-structs-classes-lab/README.md

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+`joeAccount.balance` will be 100, it will remain at 100, the other account was just a copy `joeOtherAccount.balance` this will be 50

 ## Question 6